isomerpages/mccy-iccs/_visit-singapore/Cultural Trails.md

 You’ll be able to spend an entire day exploring this vibrant district, which encompasses the neighbourhoods of Tanjong Pagar, Bukit Pasoh, Kreta Ayer and [Telok Ayer](https://www.visitsingapore.com/editorials/ann-siang-and-club-street/).
 Whether you’re exploring century-old temples or making new friends at hip watering holes, there’s always a new experience to be had in Chinatown.

 [Read more about Chinatown at Visit Singapore's website.](https://www.visitsingapore.com/see-do-singapore/places-to-see/chinatown/)
+# Bras Basah.Bugis

+Call it the Triple B if you must, but the Bras Basah.Bugis precinct is the place to go for a slice of Singapore’s rich heritage, preserved architecture and palpable energy.

+Head here for fine museums, national monuments and other institutions, such as art schools and the Central Public Library.